Eiffel Tower: Subsequent events

 On 19 October 1901, Alberto Santos-Dumont, flying his No.6 airship, won a 100,000-franc prize offered by Henri Deutsch de la Meurthe for the first person to make a flight from St. Cloud to the Eiffel Tower and back in less than half an hour.

 From 1910, the astronomical clocks of the Paris Observatory sent the time to sea daily through the Eiffel Tower within a radius of 5 000 km.
 The development of wireless telegraphy allowed unifying Universal Time.
 On 9 March 1911, France adopted Greenwich Mean Time by law.
 However, the law did not refer to Greenwich Prime Meridian, but to the local mean time of Paris delayed by 9 minutes and 21 seconds.
 In 1912, following a report by Gustave Ferrié, the Bureau des Longitudes organized at the Paris Observatory a Conférence internationale de l'heure radiotélégraphique (International Radiotelegraph Time Conference).
 The International Time Bureau was created and installed in the premises of the Paris Observatory.
 However, due to World War I, the International Convention was never ratified.
 In 1919, the existence of the International Time Bureau was formalized under the authority of an International Time Commission, under the aegis of the International Astronomical Union, created by Benjamin Baillaud.

 In 1910, Father Theodor Wulf measured radiant energy at the top and bottom of the tower.
 He found more at the top than expected, incidentally discovering what are known today as cosmic rays.
 Two years later, on 4 February 1912, Austrian tailor Franz Reichelt died after jumping from the first level of the tower (a height of 57 m) to demonstrate his parachute design.
 In 1914, at the outbreak of World War I, a radio transmitter located in the tower jammed German radio communications, seriously hindering their advance on Paris and contributing to the Allied victory at the First Battle of the Marne.

 During World War I, the Eiffel Tower's wireless station played a crucial role in intercepting enemy communications from Berlin.
 In 1914, French forces successfully launched a counter-attack during the Battle of the Marne after gaining critical intelligence on the German Army's movements.
 In 1917, the station intercepted a coded message between Germany and Spain that referenced 'Operative H-21.'
-This information contributed to the arrest, conviction, and execution of Mata Hari, the famous spy accused of working for Germany.
+This information contributed to the arrest, conviction, and execution of Mata Hari, the famous dancer accused of working for Germany as a spy.

 From 1925 to 1934, illuminated signs for Citroën adorned three of the tower's sides, making it the tallest advertising space in the world at the time.
 In April 1935, the tower was used to make experimental low-resolution television transmissions, using a shortwave transmitter of 200 watts power.
 On 17 November, an improved 180-line transmitter was installed.